 It is the policy of Northwestern University to maintain access to local, national, and international networks for the purpose of supporting its fundamental activities of instruction, research, and administration.
 Users of the networks are to take the necessary measures to safeguard the operating integrity of the systems and the accessibility of other users.
 Users are also required to comply with software licenses, applicable laws (including copyright), Northwestern Information Technology policies, and other University policy regarding computers, networks, or electronic communication.
-Northwestern Information Technology policies are posted at www.it.northwestern.edu/policies, including the Rights and Responsibilities policy at www.it.northwestern.edu/policies/responsibilities.html.
+Northwestern Information Technology policies are posted at www.it.northwestern.edu/policies/responsibilities.html.